bufemc/a1fbox/README.md

 - When caller uses CLIR there is no number, what should happen, e.g. extra state CLIR, should be blocked (is it possible?) or not
 - When caller uses country code from abroad, should be blocked or not (blocking action should go in extra method)
 - Unit tests
-- Config and initialization is a mess ATM, since moved to package
+- Config and initialization is a mess ATM, since moved to pseudo-package (setup still missing)
 - Config should be read only once/kept only once, currently read from several modules in package, solution maybe like fritzconnection/core in __init__.py?
 - CallBlockerLog sometimes doubled entries?
 - CallPrefix needs refactoring